 The fund is a equity fund which means a higher risk, but also the potential for a higher return.
-The fund may invest globally and investments are made in a limited number of companies.
-As a result, the fund has a higher risk than a fund that invests in several companies or sectors.
+The fund's investments are concentrated to equities in companies active within the healthcare sector, with an emphasis on companies listed in the US equity markets.
+As a result, the risk in the fund is higher than an investment in a diversified global equity fund that distributes its investments across several regions or sectors.
 Given that the fund's investments are made in foreign equities denominated in currencies other than the fund's base currency, an investment in the fund is associated with currency risk.
 Given that the fund consists of different share classes, the changes in exchange rates can result in a differentiation in risk classifications between different share classes depending on the type of currency in which the share class is traded.
 The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
 Investments in derivatives can increase the fund's sensitivity to market fluctuations.